100376-govind/Disease_Prediction_Model/README.md

-# 🦠 Disease Spreading Model
+# 🦠 Disease Prediction Model

 A machine learning and simulation-based project designed to model and predict the spread of infectious diseases across a population.
 Useful for understanding transmission patterns, evaluating containment strategies, and forecasting outbreaks.